B21-CAP0076/backend/README.md

 1. Software stack: **Python-FastAPI**.
 This is a a REST framework that can make backend endpoints become easier to develop.
 2. Database: **mongodb**.
 Mongodb is a non-sql database, we use JSON-like data entry to store all of our user data.
 3. Machine Learning: **TODO: describe**
 4. Cloud: **jenkins, k8s, many more**.
 We mirror this repository to Google Source Repository and use Jenkins to manage our CD.
-For now, only `canary` and `master` branch will be deployed to GKE upon running `push`.
+For now, only `canary` and `master` branch will be deployed to GKE upon running `git push`.
 ```

 ## Who are we?